-A minimum of 10 and a maximum of 20 participants who meet the eligibility criteria may be enrolled.
+A minimum of 10 and a maximum of 20 participants who meet the eligibility criteria may be enrolled from the NEI clinic and BEH sites, collectively.
+The recruitment totals are not fixed at either the NIH or BEH sites.

 3.4.1 Inclusion Criteria